hubmapconsortium/documentation/doc-sitemap-draft.md

         <li><a href="https://humanatlas.io/millitome">Millitome</a>: 3D-printed tool for organ sectioning.
 Read an overview of millitomes, see images of 3-D printed millitomes, and browse the latest millitome gallery.</li>
         <li><a href="https://humanatlas.io/api">APIs</a> for querying and interacting with the HRA.</li>
      </ul></details>
+- Azimuth
+- FUSION
+- <a href="https://vitessce.io/">Vitessce</a>: Visual integration tool for exploration of spatial single cell experiments.
+  - <a href="https://vitessce.io/docs/">Vitessce Documentation</a>
+  - <a href="https://vitessce.io/docs/tutorials/">Vitessce Tutorials</a>
 - Intro / primer for HuBMAP data analysis tools
   - examples
 - Reproducing HuBMAP workflows (Y3 effort)